eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 In this exercise, we are going to spin up a Jenkins instance through [Docker](https://www.docker.com/) and docker-compose.

-Make sure that you do not have anything listening on port 8080, in case there are any existing docker container from other exercises. (*docker ps will help you see if any containers is ocupying the port*)
+Make sure that you do not have anything listening on port 8080, in case there are any existing docker container from other exercises. (*docker ps will help you see if any container is occupying the port*)

 ## Tasks